 In addition, OSHA has added provisions to the construction rule that clarifies existing requirements in the General Industry standard.
 These include:

 Crawl spaces and attics can be both confined spaces and permit-required confined spaces under the new standard.
 For instance, working in an attic and applying a large amount of spray foam (or another chemical) in a short period of time can expose a worker to low oxygen levels or a hazardous atmosphere.

-In addition, changes to the entry/exit, the ease of exit, and air flow could create a confined space or cause the space to become permit-required.
+Also, changes to the entry/exit, the ease of exit, and airflow could create a confined space or cause the space to become permit-required.

 Crawl spaces can present many confined space hazards, including:

 Working in attics can present confined space hazards, such as: